Mark Wynn

 Mark Wynn is a British philosopher of religion, philosophical theologian and academic.
-He is the seventh Nolloth Professor of the Philosophy of the Christian Religion Oriel College, University of Oxford.
+He is the seventh Nolloth Professor of the Philosophy of the Christian Religion at Oriel College, University of Oxford.
 He was formerly the president of the British Society for the Philosophy of Religion.

 Education and career

 Wynn earned a BA in Philosophy and Theology at the University of Oxford, Hertford College.
 He earned a DPhil in 1991 at Oxford (Linacre College) under the supervision of Brian Davies and Richard Swinburne for his dissertation, God and the World: The Place of Explanation in Natural Theology.

 Following a position at King's College London, he became a research fellow at University of Glasgow.
 He then held positions at the Australian Catholic University and the University of Exeter.
 From 2013 to 2020, Wynn was a professor of philosophy and religion at the University of Leeds.
 He joined the Faculty of Theology and Religion and the Faculty of Philosophy at Oxford in July 2020.

 In 2022, he was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.